Hong Kong national security law: Can civil liberties survive another year? | DW | 30.06.2021

 The arrest of journalists has forced Hong Kong's remaining independent media outlets to pull back from critical reporting to avoid becoming the next target.

-Citizens are also exercising self-censorship, as many Hong Kongers begin to remove content that might be viewed as a violation of the law from their social media accounts.
+Citizens are also exercising self-censorship, as many Hong Kongers have begun to remove content that might be viewed as a violation of the law from their social media accounts.

 "The biggest change that happened in Hong Kong over the last year is the fear imposed by the national security law," said Frances Hui, a student activist who left Hong Kong last December.